 We know that mouth pain is not only physically bothersome but financially a burden for many.
 While some mouth pain can go away with simple home remedies, others may need more medical attention.

 Maybe you’re worried about how much cavity fillings or other dental procedures will cost without insurance.
-We understand dental treatments are not cheap.
+We understand dental treatments are not cheap, but it's best to check with your insurance provider to confirm your coverage.